 The majority of lessons take place in our purpose built Drama studio, which is equipped with all of the necessary technical equipment for a variety of performance styles.

-In Year 7 pupils learn basic drama performance and rehearsal skills including mime, fantasy and character work.
+In Year 7 pupils learn basic drama performance and rehearsal skills including mime, mask, and character work.

-In Years 8 and 9 pupils build on their skills and take on more imaginative and challenging schemes of work including working on scripts, for example, Our Day Out.
+In Years 8 and 9 pupils build on their skills and take on more imaginative and challenging schemes of work including working on scripts.
 They also have the chance in Year 9 to gain more experience of the technical aspects of Drama, including lighting and sound.
 There is a whole school play every year and pupils from Year 9 are invited to audition for main roles and pupils in lower years make up a chorus where required.

 Key Stage 4